mahdi-shafiei/STAT-4830/README.md

-# STAT 4830: Numerical optimization for data science and machine learning
+# Stat 4830: Numerical optimization for data science and machine learning

 AKA: Optimization in PyTorch